Today I want to share with you my 15-point power networking-checklist.

 (at least the start of the conversation)

-Try to be the first asking questions – Keep the questions open-ended and show genuine interest to the answers you receive.
+Try to be the first asking questions – Keep the questions open-ended and show genuine interest in the answers you receive.
 For example, ask “What do you do?”
 “What do you like most about your job?”
 “What do you find most challenging in your job/industry/ business?”
 “What do you hope to get out of this networking event?”
 “What type of people would you like to connect with – I might be able to introduce you to some of my “friends…” “How’s business these days?”

 *** Make sure you listen for clues whether they might need your services